ypcodes/nix-packages/README.md

   inputs = {
     # ... other inputs
     my-flakes.url = "github:ypcodes/nix-packages"; # Replace with your actual repository URL if forked
+    my-flakes.inputs.nixpkgs.follows = "nixpkgs"; # Ensures consistency and allows overriding the nixpkgs version used by 'my-flakes'
   };

   # ... outputs